amillb/syllabus_diversity/README.md

 For details of the methodology and results for urban sustainability courses, see:

-Millard-Ball, Adam; Desai, Garima; and Fahrney, Jessica (2021). ["Diversifying Planning Education through Course Readings."](https://doi.org/10.1177%2F0739456X211001936) *Journal of Planning Education and Research*, in press.
+Millard-Ball, Adam; Desai, Garima; and Fahrney, Jessica (2022). ["Diversifying Planning Education through Course Readings."](https://doi.org/10.1177%2F0739456X211001936) *Journal of Planning Education and Research*, in press.

+Note that the estimates in the published paper use ethnicolr 0.4.0.
+This current version uses 0.8.1, with slightly different results.

 You can also run the tool online at [www.syllabusdiversity.org](https://www.syllabusdiversity.org).

 # How to install
-Python 3.7 is required, along with the following Python packages.
-More recent versions may also work, but have not been tested.
+Python 3.8 is required, along with the following Python packages.
+Other versions may also work, but have not been tested.

 ```
-numpy 1.16.4
+numpy 1.19.2
-pandas 1.0.3
+pandas 1.3.5
-ethnicolr 0.4.0
+ethnicolr 0.8.1
 gender_guesser 0.4.0
+Flask 2.0.3
+h5py 3.1.0
+Keras 2.2.4
+tensorflow 2.5.2
 ```

 Install them with:

-`pip install numpy pandas ethnicolr gender_guesser`

-Note that `ethnicolr` does not currently (Dec 2020) support Python 3.8.
-[See here for the latest.](https://github.com/appeler/ethnicolr/issues/29)
+`pip install numpy==1.19.2 pandas==1.3.5 ethnicolr==0.8.1 gender_guesser==0.4.0 Flask==2.0.3 h5py==3.1.0 Keras==2.2.4 tensorflow==2.5.2`

 # Preparing your input file
 Prepare your file with the list of authors or assigned readings using one of the two provided templates: `template1.csv` or `template2.csv`.
 Both .csv and Excel (.xlsx) formats are accepted, but for Excel, only the first sheet will be used.